Difference Between Madhubani Art and Mandala Art

 Madhubani paintings are characterized by their use of bright colors, geometric patterns, and depictions of nature scenes.
 The paintings are often done on walls or floors, using a variety of natural materials like cow dung, clay, and vegetable dyes.

-Madhubani art has been practiced for centuries, and has recently gained popularity outside of India.
+Madhubani mandala art has been practiced for centuries, and has recently gained popularity outside of India.
 Madhubani paintings are now sold in tourist markets and galleries around the world.

 Madhubani Paintings Online